mike-ii/MyProgress/papers/programming-concepts/Functions.md

     let instructions = changeOil("def");
 ```

-... `instructions` would be equal to the data that the `changeOil` instructions that were returned via the `return` method.
+`instructions` would be equal to the data that the `changeOil` function returned via the `return` method.

 Many languages require functions to be defined by their return type.